csdms/pymt/docs/installation.rst

     => plugins: (none)

 By default, no model components are installed with *pymt*.
-Instructions for installing model components into *pym* are given in *TODO*.
+Instructions for installing model components into *pymt* are given in *TODO*.

 From sources